EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Methodology

-With the initial prompt, we reconstruct latent text embeddings using input reverse-engineering.
+\textbf{Reverse-engineering for Latent Text Embedding.} With the initial prompt, we reconstruct latent text embeddings using input reverse-engineering.
 Given a target image \(x\) and a latent diffusion model, the objective is to find an embedding \(c^*\) such that the generated image \( \mathcal{D}(\mathcal{R_{\epsilon_\theta}}(c^*, n)) \) minimizes the distance to \(x\).
 This input reverse-engineering task is formulated as:

-where \( \mathcal{L} \) is a distance metric that measures the similarity between two images, referred to as the reconstruction loss.
+where \( \mathcal{L} \) denotes the mean squared error (MSE) loss, which computes the average squared difference between the generated and target images.
 The latent random noise \(n\) is fixed, and the parameters of the latent diffusion model are held constant.

 We use gradient-based optimization to iteratively search for the optimal embedding \( c^* \) by updating the embedding based on the gradient of the reconstruction loss.
 For each step, the embedding \( c \) is updated as follows: